Backgrounder on Incident Response

 The NRC works within the National Response Framework to respond to events.
 The framework guides the nation in response to complex events of national significance that may involve a variety of agencies and hazards.

 Under this framework, the NRC retains its independent authority and ability to respond to emergencies that involve NRC-licensed facilities or materials.
 The NRC coordinates the overall federal technical response to an incident that involves one of its licensees.

-The NRC may ask for support from the Department of Homeland Security (DHS).
-In addition, DHS may lead and manage the overall federal response to an event, according to Homeland Security Presidential Directive-5.
-In this case, the NRC would perform an important role in providing technical expertise and helping share information among the various organizations and licensees.
+The NRC may ask for support from the Department of Homeland Security, which may lead and manage the overall federal response to an event.
+In this case, the NRC would remain the primary federal authority for onsite response and would perform an important role in providing technical expertise and helping share information among the various organizations and licensees.